zabbix/ansible-collection/roles/zabbix_agent/README.md

 - ### Playbook 2: 6.4 version of Zabbix agent2 for both passive and active checks + Iptables.
   1. To deploy Zabbix agent2 define `agent_variant = 2`.
-  2. You can specify Zabbix agent major version manually: `agent_version: "6.4"`
+  2. You can specify Zabbix agent major version manually: `agent_major_version: "6.4"`
   3. Same metadata as described in first example.
   4. Disable application of firewall rule using firewalld daemon: `apply_firewalld_rule: false`
   5. Enable firewall rule application using iptables module. **Note** that modern Ubuntu distributions uses nftables, and iptables are DEPRECATED.